manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 A complex example could be some noise in an electric circuit over time, stock market over time, Brownian motion etc.

-Formally, a stochastic process is the sequence of random variables
+Formally, a stochastic process is a sequence of random variables
 $X_1$, $X_2$, ... $X_t$ representing the states at time $1, 2, ..., t$.
 Further, the initial probability distribution $Pr(X_1)$ and the probability distributions of the subsequent states should be specified.